 Mauro Cremaschi, Luca Trombino and Andrea Zerboni

-30: Micromorphological Features and their relation to processes and clarification
+30. Micromorphological features and their relation to processes and classification

 Georges Stoops, Vera Marcelino and Florias Mees